Risa Hontiveros: 19th Congress (2022–2025)

-In October 2024, after the House Quadcom committee confirmed the existence of a reward system created by the previous Duterte government for extra-judicial killings, as well as the existence of a Duterte-sponsored death squad, the Senate launched its own investigations.
+In October 2024, after the House Quadcom committee confirmed the existence of a reward system created by the previous Duterte government for extrajudicial killings, as well as the existence of a Duterte-sponsored death squad, the Senate launched its own investigations.
 Hontiveros was the lone senator who confronted former president Duterte in the hearing about his role in the death of young Filipinos such as Kian delos Santos, which later confirmed the remorseless brutalities and killings conducted by Duterte and his previous government.
 As the hearing progressed, Duterte, on record, accidentally admitted the existence of his death squad and revealed that all his previous police chiefs, including Senator Bato dela Rosa, were heads of his group.
-On the same month, Hontiveros amplified her push to pass the Magna Carta of Children bill.
+On the same month, Hontiveros amplified her push to pass the Magna Carta of Children bill, while also pushing the DFA to provide more humanitarian aid to enter Gaza and calling for the opening of more humanitarian corridors in Palestine, adding that “no human being deserves to suffer through this violence.”

 In November 2024, the Philippine Maritime Zones Act and the Archipelagic Sea Lanes Act, authored by Hontiveros, were passed into law.
 The measures added codification on the country's exclusive economic zone and established the three official international sea lanes of the country, both adding protections to Philippine national territory and security.
+On the same month, Hontiveros expressed support for the redistribution of wealth during a Rolling Stone interview, stating that "it just makes economic sense."
+She tied such policies to building support amongst the poor for democracy.

 In December, Hontiveros voted against the bill liberalizing the lease of private lands to foreigners, citing national security concerns and the rights of local farmers.
 She also sponsored for the passage of the Magna Carta of Children.
 In January 2025, Hontiveros called on electric corporation Meralco to refund ($1.7 billion) in overcharges before franchise renewal.
 Due to pressure, Meralco refunded ($340 billion), with Hontiveros welcoming the move while acknowledging that the giant corporation still needs to make a full refund for the millions of workers affected by their unjustifiable prices.
 Hontiveros also denounced the disinformation campaign targeting the proposed Prevention of Adolescent Pregnancy Act, which seeks to address and reduce the rising teenage pregnancies in the country.
 She also sought to enhance the Anti-Espionage Law, after a Chinese spy was caught by the government.
 In February, she sought to certify the wage hike bill for workers across the country.

 In March, she welcomed the arrest of former president Duterte by the International Criminal Court for crimes against humanity, calling it "a step toward justice".
 Hontiveros also sought the help of national agencies to bring back Filipinos who were trafficked by Chinese syndicates in Myanmar.
 A few weeks later, hundreds of Filipino victims were rescued in Myanmar, where it was confirmed that they were tortured and enslaved by Chinese men.
 After speaking with the victims, Hontiveros called again for a global action against human trafficking.